benboardley/quasi-one/README.md

             </select>
 ```
 ## Changing Python Code
 Can copy and past everything from python into the pyscript tags.
-Do Not Change Mainpy or Args class
+However, I would not copy and paste the main.py or the Args class
-Unless adding a Function Call or adding a value to args. also NOTE tqdm does not work!
+these I would recommend changing manually because the args class and main function are the only things that differ from uniflow.py.
+Also NOTE tqdm does not work in pyscript!